rballester/tthresh/README.md

 ### Acknowledgment

 Special thanks to [Peter G. Lindstrom](http://people.llnl.gov/pl), author of the [zfp and fpzip compressors](http://computation.llnl.gov/projects/floating-point-compression), for sparking fruitful discussions and ideas on how to improve the Tucker compressor.
+Thanks also to [Enrique G. Paredes](http://www.ifi.uzh.ch/en/vmml/people/current-staff/egparedes.html) for his help with CMake compilation issues.

 ### Why Tucker?

 Tensor-based compression is **non-local**, in the sense that all compressed coefficients contribute to the transformation of each individual voxel (in contrast to e.g. wavelet transforms or JPEG for images, which uses a localized DCT transform).
-This can be computationally demanding but decorrelates the data at **all spatial scales**, which has **several advantages**:
+This can be computationally demanding but decorrelates the data at **all spatial scales**, which has several advantages:

-- Very competitive compression quality
+- Very competitive **compression quality**
-- Fine bit-rate granularity
+- Fine bit-rate **granularity**
-- Smooth degradation at high compression (in particular, no blocking artifacts or temporal glitches)
+- **Smooth degradation** at high compression (in particular, no blocking artifacts or temporal glitches)
-- Ability to downsample and subsample in the compressed domain
+- Ability to **downsample** in the compressed domain